-The South Coast Rail project will restore 52 miles of commuter rail service between Boston and the Massachusetts South Coast.
+The South Coast Rail project will restore commuter rail service between Boston and the Massachusetts South Coast.
 Since service to this region ended in 1959, Taunton, Fall River and New Bedford are the only major cities within 50 miles of Boston lacking transit access to the City of Boston and other communities.
 South Coast Rail will reconnect this long-underserved region to jobs while spurring economic vitality and attracting new business and investments.